-My other post, 20 Uses for Baking Soda was so popular I figured I’d do a similar one.
+My other post, 20 Uses for Baking Soda was so popular I figured I may as well do some more “uses for” articles.
 Salt is one of the forever foods, it’s not very expensive, and it has many great uses you probably didn’t know about.

 Here are 20 reasons to stock up on salt:

 1. Brush your teeth.
-Mix one part salt with two parts baking soda and put some on your toothbrush.
-It works pretty well.
+Mix one part salt with two parts baking soda and put some of it on your toothbrush.
+It actually works pretty well.

 3. Clean cast-iron cookware.
-Sprinkle salt on cast-iron skillets and rub it with a paper towel.
+Sprinkle some salt on cast-iron skillets and thoroughly scrub it with a paper towel.

 4. Control flames.
 If the flames on your barbecue are getting out of control, toss salt on them.
-Water will just cool off the coals.
+Some people use water, but that will just cool off the coals.

 5. Cook food.
 Obviously you need salt for many recipes, but you can also rub it on a skillet before making pancakes so they won’t stick.